Abhishek-09-Tomar/viglixAI/README.md

 ##  Project Overview

-**SentinelAI** is an autonomous system to detect, analyze, and respond to cyberattacks in real-time using AI/ML, OSINT, and automation.
+**viglixAI** is an autonomous system to detect, analyze, and respond to cyberattacks in real-time using AI/ML, OSINT, and automation.

 ---